Linear Thermal Instability of a Condensing Gas-Particle Mixture, with Possible Application to Chondrites and Planetesimals: Introduction

 How do fresh melt droplets from an explosion agglomerate into CB/CH chondrite meteorites?
 The droplets must re-collect promptly and efficiently to explain their nearly 100\% volume-filling fractions.
 A proposed solution to the ``Humpty-Dumpty'' problem is a radiation-condensation instability \citep{chiang_2024}.
 The idea is that in a saturated vapor, regions overdense in particle condensates radiatively cool relative to their surroundings, losing pressure and collapsing into smaller volumes.
 The plume may fragment into cool, dense clumps of particles surrounded by hot, rarefied vapor, analogous to how thermal instability fragments the interstellar medium into multiple phases (\citealt{field_1965}; \citealt{jennings_li_2021}, and references therein). \citet{chiang_2024} investigated potential nonlinear outcomes in a saturated cloud of silicate vapor by modeling collapsing regions as cavitating bubbles.

 We seek here to place the hypothesized radiation-condensation instability on firmer ground by seeing if and how it emerges from a linear stability analysis.
-We consider an initially uniform density medium composed of a wholly condensible, saturated gas and its entrained particle condensates, and ask whether small disturbances to this fluid grow or damp.
+We consider an initially uniform density medium composed of a wholly condensable, saturated gas and its entrained particle condensates, and ask whether small disturbances to this fluid grow or damp.
 Working in the optically thin limit where radiation from particles is allowed to escape to infinity, we will indeed find fast-acting instabilities that grow particle overdensities.
-Our study is the linear counterpart to the nonlinear explorations of \citet{chiang_2024}.
+Our study is the linear counterpart to the nonlinear explorations of \citet{chiang_2024}, and offers, like the streaming instability and other particle concentration mechanisms (see \citealt{chiang_youdin_2010} for a review), a means of creating overdensities that can lead to planetesimal formation.

 Stability analyses usually presume a fixed background equilibrium state to perturb.
 In Section \ref{sec:scientific}, to define such an equilibrium, we introduce an arbitrary and fixed source of background heating to balance radiative cooling from background particles.
 This equilibrium is perturbed to derive an analytic dispersion relation for Fourier modes.
 We work out modal growth rates, and physically interpret mode behaviors.
 The goal of this analytic section is to develop physical intuition for the radiation-condensation instability, in the hope that some of the behaviors uncovered will be robust against our use of an artificial heating term in the energy equation.